<aside> <img src="/icons/list_gray.svg" alt="/icons/list_gray.svg" width="40px" /> Home | Research Aims | My journey

 Untitled

-Building models that capture both cis and trans gene regulation
+Building models that capture both cis and trans gene regulation (WIP)

 To take the above aim a step further, we can also ask questions about the roles that these enhancers and other regulatory elements (REs) play in coordinating what exactly a given cell does.
 Much work has been done to develop gene regulatory network (GRNs) models of biological systems, but linking these GRNs to the CPs, and other phenotypes, remains a challenge.